Numerous state and federal agencies and

 The Secretary of State

-also licenses notaries, registers trade marks (Idaho
+also licenses notaries, registers trade marks (in Idaho

 only), registers lobbyists, and maintains a file